PTB-MR/mrpro/docs/source/data.rst

 Indexing Conventions
 --------------------
 Dataclasses support advanced indexing.
-Itfollows numpy-like rules with two key exceptions:
+It follows numpy-like rules with two key exceptions:
 1. Indexing never removes dimensions.
 2. New dimensions are added at the beginning.